SolDapper/Connect-3/README.md

 * Backpack Browser Wallet

 ## Native Deeplinks
-If connecting from a mobile device browser, the user is redirected to the native mobile app when selecting Phantom or Solflare.
+If connecting from a mobile device browser, the user is redirected to the in-app browser of the selected wallet.
 If the user does not have the app installed, they are redirected to the wallets home website to download the mobile wallet app.

 ## Basic Installation